 Step 8.
 Once the VM has been Provisioned and Started, click the Console tab.
 You can click Guest login credentials to see the default user name and password.
 This user has sudo privileges.
 Login and configure the VM.
 If you configured the automatic subscription key insertion, you can use “sudo dnf” to add and upgrade packages.

-Procedure 4.
-Create a Windows VM
+Procedure 5.
+Create a Windows VM Template (Windows Server 2025)

-Step 1.
+Step 6.
 In the OpenShift Console, select Virtualization > VirtualMachines.
 Select Project: default or use any other custom project or namespace where you want to place the VM.
 If using a custom project or namespace, create any specific Network Attachment Definitions within that namespace, remembering that the VLANs used in those Network Attachment Definitions need to be configured in the Cisco Nexus switches, in the Cisco UCS Fabric Interconnects VLAN policy, and in the vNIC Ethernet Network Group policy.

-Step 3.
+Step 8.
 Select Boot from CD.
 For CD source, from the drop-down list select Upload (Upload a new file to a PVC).
-Click Browse and browse to and Open the Windows Server 2022 ISO.
+Click Browse and browse to and Open the Windows Server 2025 ISO.
 Adjust the CD Disk size as necessary to be a little larger than the ISO.
-Leave Disk source set to Blank and set Disk size to 30GiB.
+Leave Disk source set to Blank and leave Disk size set to 64GiB.
 Make sure Mount Windows drivers disk is selected.
-Adjust CPU|Memory as necessary.
-Click on Optional Parameters and change the DATA_SOURCE_NAME to windows2k22.
-Change the VirtualMachine name and click Customize VirtualMachine.
+Change the VirtualMachine name to something like win2k25-template and click Customize VirtualMachine.

 Note: For Windows, if virtio is used for rootdisk, it is critical that the windows-drivers-disk is mounted so that the virtio driver can be loaded during the installation process.